Raphael2b3/MyNetwork/README.md

 You can sort people by Those Tags and will have a nice overview, who can help who.

 ### Future Extesions:

 1. Cloud saved Contacts,
 2. Quick Contact exchange via bluetooth wifi or QR
 3. lightweight, not as overloaded as LinkedIn
 4. Custom Import Export for Excel and more

-## node.js, Svelte, capacitor
+## Using Flutter

 # Installation

-1. Node.js
+1. Google Flutter installation
-   Check if you have node.js, run your terminal and type `npm` if it doesnt exist install node.js (https://nodejs.org/en/download)

-2. simply follow the instructions on https://capacitorjs.com/docs/getting-started/environment-setup
+2. follow the instructions
+3. clone the git
+4. run `flutter run dev`

 you should be good to go